-We completed an audit of the Legal Aid Bureau, Incorporated \$450,000 Outreach and Training Assistance Grant (OTAG).
+We completed an audit of the Legal Aid Bureau, Incorporated \$160,000 Outreach and Training Assistance Grant.
 The objectives of the review were to determine if the Legal Aid Bureau, Incorporated used Section 514 grant funds for only eligible activities as identified in the Multifamily Assisted Housing Reform and Affordability Act of 1997 (MAHRA), their agreements, and/or other requirements to further the Mark-to-Market Program.
-Also we wanted to determine if the Legal Aid Bureau, Incorporated expended Section 514 funds for any lobbying activities.
+Also we wanted to determine if the Legal Aid Bureau expended Section 514 funds for any lobbying activities.
 MAHRA specifically identified lobbying as an ineligible activity.

-The audit identified that the grantee could not provide adequate support for \$90,904 in disbursements it made for salaries and fringe benefits, and \$22,676 in indirect costs.
-In addition, the grantee charged \$3,198 of ineligible expenditures to the grant.
-We also noted the grantee did not comply with other requirements of the Office of Management and Budget's (OMB) Circular A-122, Cost Principles for Non-Profit Organizations, which included using grant funds to participate in lobbying activities.
-Our report contains eight recommendations to address the issues identified in the report and to strengthen the grantee's management controls.
+The audit identified that the grantee: assisted ineligible projects; could not provide adequate support for \$107,834 in disbursements it made for salaries and fringe benefits; and did not properly support \$51,121 in indirect costs.
+In addition, the grantee charged an additional \$1,044 of ineligible expenditures to the grant.
+We also noted the grantee did not comply with other requirements of the Office of Management and Budget's (OMB) Circular A-122, Cost Principles for Non-Profit Organizations, which included using grant funds to participate in various lobbying activities.
+Our report contains nine recommendations to address the issues identified in the report and to strengthen the grantee's management controls.

 Section 1303 of the 2002 Defense Appropriation Act (Public Law 107-117) requires the HUD Office of Inspector General to audit all activities funded by Section 514 of the Multifamily Assisted Housing Reform and Affordability Act of 1997 (MAHRA).
-The directive would include the Outreach and Training Assistance Grants (OTAG) and Intermediary Technical Assistance Grants (ITAG) administered by the Office of Multifamily Housing Assistance
+The directive would include the Outreach and Training Assistance Grants (OTAG) and Intermediary Technical

-Restructuring (OMHAR).
+Assistance Grants (ITAG) administered by the Office of Multifamily Housing Assistance Restructuring (OMHAR).
 Consistent with the Congressional directive, we reviewed the eligibility of costs with particular emphasis on identifying ineligible lobbying activities.

 In conducting the audit, we reviewed the grantee's accounting records and interviewed responsible staff.
-We also reviewed the requirements in MAHRA, the OTAG Notice of Fund Availability, the OTAG grant agreement, HUD's requirements for grant agreements or nonprofit entities, and Office of Management and Budget's guidance on the allowability of costs for nonprofit grantees.
+We also reviewed the requirements in MAHRA, the OTAG Notice of Fund Availability, the OTAG grant agreement, HUD's requirements for grant agreements for nonprofit entities, and Office of Management and Budget's guidance on the allowability of costs for nonprofit grantees.

-The audit covered the period January 2001 through June 2002 for the OTAG grant awarded to Legal Aid Bureau, Inc. We performed the fieldwork at the Office of Legal Aid Bureau, Inc., located at 500 East Lexington Street, Baltimore, MD during June and July 2002.
+The audit covered the period January 1999 through August 2001 for the OTAG grant awarded to Legal Aid Bureau, Inc. We performed the fieldwork at the Office of Legal Aid Bureau, Incorporated, located at 500 East Lexington Street, Baltimore, MD during June through August, 2002.
 We conducted the audit in accordance with Generally Accepted Government Auditing Standards.
-We held an exit conference with the Executive Director of the Legal Aid Bureau on September 6, 2002.
+We held an exit conference with the Executive Director of Legal Aid Bureau on September 6, 2002.